by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: below the pain threshold

 Start with kneading the knee flexors, employing protocol #1.
 Later, address the hip adductors using the same approach.
-Use correct body mechanics, including body weight, into each stroke.
+Use correct body mechanics, including body weight, in each stroke.

 Step 7.
 Work on the leg.
 Use this step if the patient has symptoms of Sciatica (Sciatic Nerve Neuralgia)